Xuchen-Li/Xuchen-Li.github.io/_pages/about.md

 # 🤝 Collaborators

-> I am honored to collaborate with these outstanding researchers.
-We engage in close discussions concerning various fields such as computer vision, AI4Science, and human-computer interaction.
-If you are also interested in these areas, please feel free to contact me.

 - [**Shiyu Hu**](https://huuuuusy.github.io/), Ph.D. at the [**Institute of Automation, Chinese Academy of Sciences (CASIA)**](http://english.ia.cas.cn/) and [**University of Chinese Academy of Sciences (UCAS)**](https://english.ucas.ac.cn/), focusing on visual object tracking, visual language tracking, benchmark construction, intelligent evaluation technique, and AI4Science.
 - [**Xiaokun Feng**](https://xiaokunfeng.github.io/), Ph.D. student at the [**Institute of Automation, Chinese Academy of Sciences (CASIA)**](http://english.ia.cas.cn/), focusing on visual object tracking, visual language tracking, and AI4Science.
 - [**Dailing Zhang**](https://zhangdailing8.github.io/), Ph.D. student at the [**Institute of Automation, Chinese Academy of Sciences (CASIA)**](http://english.ia.cas.cn/), focusing on visual object tracking, visual language tracking, and AI4Science.